Frank O'Neill (footballer, born 1940): Shamrock Rovers

 O'Neill signed for Shamrock Rovers for £3000 in September 1961 after playing well on Rovers' tour of North America that summer.
 He scored twice on his debut against Waterford United on 17 September, in a 4–0 win in the League of Ireland Shield.
 He went on to become a prominent member of the Rovers team that won the FAI Cup six times in a row during the 1960s.
 He, along with Pat Courtney, is a holder of the six in a row medals.
 During his career with Rovers he played over 300 games.
 His teammates at the club during this era included Liam Tuohy, Johnny Fullam, Pat Dunne, Bobby Gilbert, Mick Leech and Paddy Mulligan.
 During the 1965–66 season O'Neill scored 6 goals during the FAI Cup run including one in the final against Limerick.
 In 1967, he also scored a penalty in the final, a 3–2 win against St. Patrick's Athletic.
 He scored a further 2 goals during the 1968–69 Cup run.
 During the summer of 1967, O'Neill also played for Rovers when they competed as Boston Rovers in the United Soccer Association league.
 O'Neill also scored 2 goals for Rovers, one in each game, during a European Cup Winners Cup tie against CA Spora Luxembourg, helping them to an 8–2 aggregate win.
 In total he played 18 times in European competition.

 Other clubs

 Frank signed for Waterford United in September 1974 and scored twice on his debut.

 He won the Texaco Cup after scoring the only goal in the first leg in November 1974.

-O'Neill signed for Dundalk F.C. as assistant manager in 1978.
+O'Neill signed for Dundalk as assistant manager in 1978.
 He moved to St Patrick's Athletic in January 1980.